mawinkler/playground-one/docs/getting-started/configuration.md

 Set/update:

+- `Container Security`: Enable or disable the Container Security deployment.
+If set to `false` Cloud One configuration will be skipped.
+- `Container Security policy ID`: To get the Policy ID for your Container Security deployment head over to Container Security on Cloud One and navigate to the policy.
+The Policy ID is the part after the last `/` in the URL: <https://cloudone.trendmicro.com/container/policies/relaxed_playground-2OxPQEiC6Jo4dbDVfebKiZMured><br>Here: `relaxed_playground-2OxPQEiC6Jo4dbDVfebKiZMured`
 - `Cloud One region name`: Set your Cloud One region here if it is not `trend-us-1`.
 - `Cloud One API Key`: Your Cloud One API Key with full access.
 This is mandatory.
-- `Container Security policy ID`: To get the Policy ID for your Container Security deployment head over to Container Security on Cloud One and navigate to the policy.
-The Policy ID is the part after the last `/` in the URL: <https://cloudone.trendmicro.com/container/policies/relaxed_playground-2OxPQEiC6Jo4dbDVfebKiZMured><br>Here: `relaxed_playground-2OxPQEiC6Jo4dbDVfebKiZMured`

 ### Section: Vision One